 Severe White Rusting

-Re-Passivating the Galvanised Surface
+Re-Passivating the Galvanized Surface

-The presence of white rust is not a reflection on the galvanised coating's performance, but rather the responsibility of all those involved in the supply chain to ensure that the causes of white rust are recognised and the risks of its occurrence minimized on newly galvanised steel.
+The presence of white rust is not an indication of the galvanized coating's performance but indicates the responsibility of all those involved in the supply chain to ensure that the causes of white rust are known and the risks of its occurrence are reduced on the newly galvanized steel.